aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 ## Impact of enabling governance

 - **Existing topics**:
-  - The selected default group is assigned as the owner of all existing Apache Kafka resources.
+  - The default group will own all existing Apache Kafka resources.
   - Ownership details for Apache Kafka resources are visible in the [Apache Kafka topic catalog](/docs/products/kafka/concepts/topic-catalog-overview).
   - Users from different groups can still claim ownership of individual resources.